Mugham: History

-In the course of its long history, the people of Azerbaijan have retained their ancient musical tradition.
+In the course of its history, the people of Azerbaijan have retained their ancient musical tradition.
 Mugham belongs to the system of modal music and may have derived from Persian musical tradition.
 The Uighurs in Xinjiang (新疆) call this musical development muqam, the Uzbeks and Tajiks call it maqom (or shasmaqom), while Arabs call it maqam and Persians dastgah.

 Uzeyir Hajibeyov merged traditional Azerbaijani music styles with Western styles early in the 20th century.

-The meta-ethnicity and intricate complexity of this music also becomes apparent in the fact that terms such as mugham, maqam, or dastgah, omnipresent in oriental music, can mean one thing in the Turkish tradition, while the same term in the music of Uzbekistan takes on quite another meaning, and yet another in the classical Arabic tradition.
+The meta-ethnicity and complexity of this music also becomes apparent in the fact that terms such as mugham, maqam, or dastgah, omnipresent in oriental music, can mean one thing in the Turkish tradition, while the same term in the music of Uzbekistan takes on quite another meaning, and yet another in the classical Arabic tradition.
 So, in one culture mugham may be related to a strictly fixed melodic type, while in another it is only the cadences, the melody endings that are associated with it.
 In a third culture it may only correspond to a specific type of tone scales.

 Uzeyir Hajibeyov asserted that the mugham tradition disintegrated around the end of the fourteenth century during the Mongol rule.
 Afterward, each ethnic group in the area reconstructed its own system from the remnants.

 In the 16–17th centuries the art of mugham was passing through the development process as a professional music of the palace.
 In this period a dastgah form starts to develop in the structure and forms of mugham.
 New colors and shades as well as tasnifs developed in mugham performance.
 The masters of mugham of Azerbaijan sang gazals written in aruz genre by Fuzuli, Habibi and Khatai.
 The music events were held in most regions of today's Azerbaijan in the 19th century and mugham was performed at these events.
 In the 19th century famous French writer Alexandre Dumas who attended the ceremony in Shamakhy, wrote in his works about his trip saying he was greatly impressed by mugham that sounded there.
 Such events held in Azerbaijan were attended by khanendes from Karabakh, Baku and Tabriz which in turn caused the blending of singing traditions of different regions.